NREL/gaps/examples/example_developers.rst

 command-line interface.

-For detailed instructions on executing your model using this CLI, please refer to the "How to run a model powered by GAPs" example.
+For detailed instructions on executing your model using this CLI, please refer to the `How to Run a Model Powered by GAPs <https://nrel.github.io/gaps/misc/examples.users.html>`_ example.

 Multiprocessing